dhis2-metadata/HEP_AGG/docs/hep_agg-installation.md

 The metadata package consists of the following modules:

-- Neglected Tropical Diseases
+- Hepatitis
-- Neglected Tropical Diseases (dashboard)
+- Hepatitis  (dashboard)

 ## Installation